TL;DR

 7. Monitor and improvise

 Compliance is a task that requires ongoing attention.
-Regularly monitoring and auditing your corporate compliance policies, standards, or compliance programs are crucial.
-These review processes evaluate your commitment to compliance efforts, as well as their adequacy, efficiency, and effectiveness.
+Regularly monitoring and auditing your corporate compliance policies, standards, or compliance programs is crucial.
+These review processes evaluate your commitment to compliance efforts as well as the adequacy, efficiency, and effectiveness of those efforts.

 Sprinto is designed to keep you on track.
 It integrates with your systems to automatically map and monitor controls against industry standards like SOC 2 and ISO 27001.